Can You Get a Small Business Loan for Real Estate?

 Property Traits and Characteristics

-The traits and characteristics of the property you are looking to purchase will also impact the terms of the loan and whether or not you qualify.
-Obviously, in order to get a commercial real estate loan, the property must be intended for commercial use.
-Further, not only must it be a commercial property, but it also must be intended for your business.
-This means you business should be using and/or occupying the space more than half of the time it is being used.
+There are several types of commercial real estate investments that your company can get into, but at a high level, in order to get a loan for commercial real estate investing, the property must be intended for commercial use.
+Further, it also must be intended for your business.
+This means your business should be using and/or occupying the space more than half of the time it is being used.

 What Exactly Should I Prepare Before Applying for a Loan?